Fed's Rosengren says U.S. economy could see robust recovery in second half of 2021

 Low interest rates should continue to support the housing market and the labor market could see strong gains over the next two years, Rosengren said.
 But he does not expect inflation to reach the Fed’s 2% inflation target in that same time frame, suggesting that short-term interest rates are likely to stay “very accommodative,” he said.

-As part of that support, the central bank is likely to continue purchasing government and mortgage-backed bonds at the current pace at least through the end of this year, Rosengren said.
-“I expect it to be a little while before we’re even talking about tapering on our purchases,” he said.

-Rosengren also offered an update on the Fed’s Main Street Lending Program, which saw a surge in demand and participation in its final month after it was announced the program would close at the end of 2020.
+Rosengren also offered an update on the Fed’s Main Street Lending Program, which saw a surge in demand and participation in its final month.

 Over 1,800 companies tapped the program last year, taking out more than $16.5 billion in loans, Rosengren said.
 The program also saw a last-minute boost in lender participation, with about 45% of the total pool of lenders participating in December for the first time.